zebwithb/vino-project/README.md

 ### **Phase 4: Production Session Management**

-- ✅ Persistent session storage using Supabase
+- ✅ Persistent session storage using Redis with optional Supabase backend
 - ✅ Stateless application design for horizontal scaling
 - ✅ Session lifecycle management and cleanup
 - ✅ Admin endpoints for session monitoring

+### **Phase 5: UI/UX Focus**

+These features are to be implemented, reviewed and depent on future decisions.

+- Dynamic Context Switching
+- Knowledge Base Architecture for Context Management
+- Summarization techniques for different levels of Abstraction in Text
+- UM Graph Overview, or other overview methods for better context management
+- User Friendly features like file management and organization interfaces
+- Local LLM Inference endpoint support

 ## Features